-As at April 4, 2014, we had loans to directors or persons connected to directors totaling £0.8 million.
+As at September 30, 2015, we had loans to directors or persons connected to directors totalling £1.0 million.
 All of these loans were granted in the normal course of business and were largely made up of residential mortgage loans and balances on credit cards.
-Our directors and other employees are eligible for discounts on residential mortgage loans.
+Whilst the Group previously offered directors and other employees discounts on residential mortgage loans, these offers have been ceased.
+Some such loans originated before the offer cessation date may still be extant.